 BTech, Indian Institute of Technology (IIT), Kharagpur, 1986

-Govindaraju's research focuses on machine learning and pattern recognition and his seminal work in handwriting recognition was at the core of the first handwritten address interpretation system used by the U.S. Postal Service.
+Govindaraju's research focuses on machine learning and pattern recognition and his seminal work in handwriting recognition was at the core of the first handwritten address interpretation system used by the U.S. Postal Service and the core of Pioneers in AI Systems.
 He has been the principal investigator or co-principal investigator on roughly $65 million in research funding.

 Major Professional Society Awards

 Industry Faculty Research Awards

 Handwriting Recognition Models: Developed the first handwritten word recognition module suitable for real time applications using an innovative dynamic matching algorithm to assign automatically segmented pieces of words to lexical entities.